 If you're not seeing your Lighthouse scores, it could be because there are security certificate issues on the page you're testing.
 If that's the case, then Lighthouse won't run.

-To find out what the issue is, click through to your WebPageTest results via the link just below your waterfall chart:
+To find out what the issue is, open one of your test results and click the Lighthouse Report link below the waterfall chart:

 Gaps in your charts